Accepting Registration for Spring 2020 “Pilot Trip"

 Cost: $900.00.
 Price, based on double occupancy, includes the service of 2 guides, 5 nights of lodging, meals from Tuesday breakfast through Friday dinner, and gear transport.
 (Lodgings for this trip are modest with clean, nicely appointed rooms.
 In some cases bathrooms may be shared.)TREKKERS will need a pillow case, bath towel and sheets or sleeping bag for one of the five nights.
 Trekkers will NOT have to carry these items.
 Price does not include boat or bike rentals which AHH can arrange.
 Registration: Click HERE to register and submit a deposit.
 Please be sure to submit your registration by clicking "submit" on the registration form and clicking on the donatebutton and making a $450 deposit.
 Call 315.657.1320 with questions.

-Difficulty: Paddling - Day 1 on the Fulton Chain is a straight forward paddle through heavily trafficked waters with no canoe carries although there can be strong winds usually from the west but occasionally from the north or northeast.
+Difficulty: Paddling - Day 1 on the Fulton Chain is a straight forward paddle with no canoe carries although there can be strong winds usually from the west but occasionally from the north or northeast.
 Day 2 has 12 miles of paddling with three canoe carries the first being .4 mile, the second 1 mile, and the third 1.3 miles.
 Lightweight Kevlar boats are strongly recommended although the carries are generally “wheel” friendly.
-Biking - Friday’s ride is 10.5 miles on the Uncas Road, a dirt road with light traffic and very few and modest hills.
-About two-thirds through the day a 3.4 mile hike is planned up Bear Mtn from the Uncas Road.
-Saturday's ride goes along the highway from Inlet to Eagle Bay (~2.5 miles) where it then follows the old Raquette Lake Railroad line to near the west end of the Fourth Lake.
+Biking- Thursday’s ride is 10.5 miles on the Uncas Road, a dirt road with light traffic and very few and modest hills.
+About two-thirds through the day a 3.4 mile hike is planned up Bear Mountain from the Uncas Road.
+Friday's ridegoes along the highway from Inlet to Eagle Bay (~2.5 miles) where it then follows the old Raquette Lake Railroad line to near the west end of the Fourth Lake.
 It then takes the South Rondaxe Road over to Rondaxe Lake on the Independence Road down to Wheeler Pond, all part of the TOBIE trail.
 From Wheeler Pond, a group decision will be made to take the TOBIE trail directly back to Old Forge or follow the logging roads over some challenging hills down to Thendara where it reconnects with the TOBIE trail on into Old Forge.
 The trail surface ranges from paved to fairly rough logging roads.
 The entire route is on some form of road and not at all technical but the terrain on the second day in particular will be considerably hilly at times.
 Mountain bikes should be considered the minimum requirement and fat tire bikes considered a plus.
 This TOBIE trail is E-bike friendly for those who have them.
 E-bikes are available to rent.
-Hiking - The 10 mile hike on Friday and 13 mile hike on Saturday are for those in good hiking condition with 1,100 ft of elevation up and 1,100 ft of elevation down on Friday and nearly 2,500 ft of elevation up and 2,500 ft of elevation down on Saturday.
+We will look to do the short hike up Rocky Mountain along the way and possibly the 2-mile round-trip hike up Bald Mountain as well.
+Hiking - The 10-mile hike on Thursday, including an up and over of Black Bear Mountain, and the 13-mile hike on Friday, including an up and down hike of Rocky Mountain and an up and over hike of Bald Mountain are for those in good hiking condition.
+There is 1,100 ft of elevation up and 1,100 ft of elevation down on Thursday and nearly 2,500 ft of elevation up and 2,500 ft of elevation down on Friday.
 Some portions of the trail are over well worn heavily used trails while other sections are rarely used or only used in the winter by snowmobiles.

 47 Main Street, Saranac Lake, NY 12983 315.657.1320 firstname.lastname@example.org